CardioForest: An Explainable Ensemble Learning Model for Automatic Wide QRS Complex Tachycardia Diagnosis from ECG: Data Preparation and Processing Pipeline

 \subsection{Data Cleaning and Preprocessing Techniques}

 Duplicate entries were identified using \texttt{subject\_id} and \texttt{study\_id}, ensuring each ECG was uniquely represented.
+Categorical variables (e.g., wct\_label) were encoded numerically using label encoding, and floating-point precision errors were truncated.
+This ensured compatibility with machine learning algorithms and improved computational efficiency.
+The complete preprocessing pipeline is detailed in Algorithm \ref{alg:preprocessing}.
 Pandas' duplicated() function \cite{gupta2024data} detected redundant records, which were subsequently removed.
-Post-cleaning verification confirmed the dataset (Fig. \ref{fig 1}) retained its integrity, with zero duplicate records in the final 800,035 entries.
+Post-cleaning verification confirmed the dataset retained its integrity, with zero duplicate records.
+From the cleaned dataset of 800,035 records, we extracted a stratified sample of records for analysis (see Section~\ref{sec:sampling_strategy}), ensuring representative distribution across all clinical variables while maintaining computational tractability for comprehensive cross-validation and explainability analyses.
 Biologically implausible values (e.g., negative RR intervals) were corrected using interpolation \cite{morelli2019analysis}, while extreme outliers were adjusted or removed.
 Visualizations like boxplots and histograms validated the corrections, showing normalized distributions for key features such as RR intervals and QRS durations.
 Timestamps (ecg\_time\_x and ecg\_time\_y) were converted to a uniform format using Python’s datetime module, ensuring consistency for time-series analysis.
 This step addressed discrepancies arising from unsynchronized ECG machine clocks.
 Categorical variables (e.g., wct\_label) were encoded numerically using label encoding, and floating-point precision errors were truncated.
 This ensured compatibility with machine learning algorithms and improved computational efficiency.